post-programming/information-physics/README.md

 > While the claim of World's First Light-Matter Duality Photograph, taken in April 2014, might not be a big deal for bluish wonderwalls reading this, it's really a catastrophic tragedy for your neighbourhood chicks, professional photographers, and media industry.

-> As they say even God will be transcripted in textbooks, and since, none of those in-demand hotties, photography winners, and media journalists had done duality till May 2020, I will lay here science of Light-Matter Duality Photography.
+> As they say even God will be transcripted in textbooks, and since, none of those in-season hotties, photography winners, and media journalists had done duality till May 2020, I will lay here science of Light-Matter Duality Photography.